brettz9/atyourcommand/README.md

-of text or a URL, etc., and then displays commands stored by AtYourCommand (in files which themselves might be openable in a WebAppFind filetypes.json manner), determining relevance of commands by reverse detecting their "<text>" or whatever substitutions, demoing how a desktop app can in turn allow contextual snippets to be shuffled off to other applications including web-based ones (via WebAppFind).
+of text or a URL, etc., and then displays commands stored by AtYourCommand (in files which themselves might be openable in a WebAppFind filetypes.json manner), determining relevance of commands by reverse detecting their `<text>` or whatever substitutions, demoing how a desktop app can in turn allow contextual snippets to be shuffled off to other applications including web-based ones (via WebAppFind).
 See also todo for WebAppFind
 re: possible command line syntax within filetypes.json.